MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/concept-what-are-web-services.md

 ## Realtime web services

 Realtime web services offer even lower latency to produce results faster and score more models in parallel.
-The improved performance boost comes from the fact that these web services do not rely on an interpreter at consumption time even though the services use the objects created by the model.
+The improved performance boost comes from the fact that these web services do not depend on an interpreter at consumption time even though the services use the objects created by the model.
 Therefore, fewer additional resources and less time is spent spinning up a session for each call.
 Additionally, the model is only loaded once in the compute node and can be scored multiple times.

 For realtime services, you do **not** need to specify:
 + inputs and outputs (dataframes are assumed)